mstachowsky/Klein-Clientside/README.md

-# Klein-Clientside
+# Klein
-A client-side instructional material framework
+A client-side instructional material framework, with server-side capabilities.
+Currently the only server-side function is answer storage and checking.

 ## Overview

-Klein-Clientside is a client-side web framework for authoring and displaying instructional material.
+Klein is a client-side web framework for authoring and displaying instructional material.
 It is based around the concept of a "book", which contains "pages".
 The pages are the content that you display to your students.
 Klein includes facilities to author content using a markdown-like syntax.
 One of the key features of Klein is the answerbox, which allows students to test their understanding.
 The answerboxes are checked using a "How did I do?" button, which tells the student if they are right or wrong.

-Klein clientside is currently not able to store user data or grades, and as such is currently useful for lab manuals and practice but not for graded assignments.
+Klein is currently not able to store user data or grades, and as such is currently useful for lab manuals and practice but not for graded assignments.

 ### The book file

-You write your own books you use a basic text editor.
+You write your own books using a basic text editor.
 The file is a markdown file with modified syntax (see below), so it would be a \*.md file.
 Once you've written the file, you use the JSON parser (see below)  to parse it into a "book", or \*.bk, file.
 Klein fetches the book file and any resources, such as images and videos, on page load.

 ## Klein's Components

-Klein consists of two components: a python script for converting the content and a Javascript/css/html web front-end for displaying the content.
+Klein consists of three components: a python script for converting the content, a Javascript/css/html web front-end, and a Django server to display the content.

 ### The Python to JSON Parser

 parseToJSON.py is the parser that takes the md file and turns it into JSON that is ready for the front-end.
 It parses directly to JSON and creates a .bk file (a "book").
-It is recommended that you set up your folder structure as follows:

-- Create a "books" folder, which contains parseToJSON.py
-- Inside of the books folder, create sub-folders that store each book's markdown and (after parsing) its .bk file
-- When running parseToJSON.py, you supply it with a command line argument that demonstrates how to find the md file.
-Currently, line 10 of that file gets the current working directory from the OS, and appends the command line argument to it.
-Thus if I have a book folder called BOOK1 that resides in the books folder and a markdown file BOOK1.md, I would call parseToJSON.py as follows:
+Our repository has already established the directory structure.

+- Create a md file and save it into the following directory: \Klein-Clientside\serverside\klein\static\BOOKS.
+- Open a terminal and navigate to the location of Klein on your device.
+- When running parseToJSON.py, you supply it with the file name, and it will automatically search the above directory for that specific md file.
+For example;

-    >> python parseToJSON.py /BOOK1/BOOK1.md
+    >> python parseToJSON.py exampleBook.md

-This will create or overwrite the file BOOK1.bk and place it into the BOOK1 folder.
+This will create or overwrite the file exampleBook.bk and place it following directory: \Klein-Clientside\serverside\klein\static\BOOKS.

-You can then either point the web front-end directly to that bk file, or move it to a more convenient location on your server.
-See below for instructions if you do not have a server and are just opening webpages directly.

-### The HTML Framework: V0.6 and up
+### The HTML Framework: V1.0 and up

 Klein is currently set up to use the following folder structure:

 - a root directory, which we'll call [Root].
+[Root] contains the file 'parseToJSON.py' and the following sub-directory:
-[Root] must contain the file 'kleinCore.html' and the following sub-directories:
+  - `serverside`, which contains the entire Django web application.
+It Contains the file 'manage.py' which is used to manage the Django server, and the following sub-directories:
-  - a `script` directory inside of root.
-This must contain `clienCore.js` and `answerableComponent.js` at a minimum
-  - a `css` directory that contains `kleinStyle.css'
+    - `klein` which contains default Django configuration files in addition to the sub-directories of interest:
+      - `static` which contains the following sub-directories:
+        - `BOOKS` which will contain all your markdown and book files.
+        - `css` which must contain the file 'kleinStyle.css'.
+        - `scripts`which must contain the files 'answerableComponent.js', 'checkAnswer.js', 'CSRF_token.js', 'kleinCore.js', and 'math.js'.
+      - `templates` which contains the 'klein_testing.html' file used to display the content.
+    - `serverside` which contains default Django configuration files.

 To load a book you require two parameters in the URL to kleinCore.html.
 It is called like this: